 Table of Contents

-USB drivers are a set of programs that allow your PC to communicate with your Realme smartphone’s operating system over a USB connection.
-It is required in order to transfer files to or from your phone over MTP, sync data, when working with Android ADB and Fastboot tools, or while flashing the stock firmware using the Realme Flash Tool.
+Realme USB drivers are a set of programs that allow your PC to communicate with your Realme smartphone’s operating system over a USB connection.
+These are required in order to transfer files to or from your phone over MTP, sync data, when working with Android ADB and Fastboot tools, or while flashing the stock firmware using the Realme Flash Tool.

 Normally, modern-day computers running Windows 10 can automatically fetch and install these USB drivers when you connect your phone to the PC.
 However, that’s not always the case, especially with older versions of Windows like Windows 8.1/8, Windows 7, or Windows XP.